raydiak/Inline-Lua/README.md

 The actual ::Table object for this ::TableObj instance, and the only non-default name to conflict with Lua table keys (thus the slightly-awkward identifier).

+### Inline::Lua::Userdata
+### Inline::Lua::Cdata

+Full userdata and cdata values are supported for passing and returning, as well as access as a function or array if supported by the object's metatable.
+These classes don't do much else yet, but will eventually provide some native data structures to Perl, e.g. Pointer[void].

 ### LuaParent